-On March 25, 2003, the CIT found that DOC had failed to explain how its determinations were justified under a DOC regulation and past decisions under that regulation.
-Because of the failure, the CIT remanded the determinations for reconsideration.
-DOC has 75 days from March 25, 2003, to produce a redetermination, and the parties have an additional 27 days to submit comments and counterarguments on the results.
-A final decision by the CIT that DOC's initial decision was wrong as a matter of law or unsupported by substantial evidence, if affirmed by the Federal Circuit, could result in a decrease in duties or a revocation of the antidumping and countervailing duty orders.
-Given the extensive factual, legal and policy arguments presented to the DOC in the trade cases, USEC believes that the DOC will substantiate its determination with sufficient depth and clarity for the CIT to affirm the decision.
+In March 2003, the CIT remanded the DOC's determinations back to the DOC for reconsideration, indicating that the DOC had failed to explain how the DOC's resolution of certain issues in the determinations was justified.
+On June 23, 2003, the DOC reaffirmed and elaborated on its determinations, again concluding that USEC is the sole domestic producer of LEU and that all imports of LEU are subject to antidumping and countervailing duty laws.
+The CIT may affirm the remand determination, remand the determination again to the DOC for additional analysis or findings, or overrule the DOC.
+The CIT's decision could also include a combination of these outcomes.
+A final decision by the CIT that DOC's determinations are wrong as a matter of law or are unsupported by substantial evidence, if affirmed by the Federal Circuit, could result in a decrease in duties or a revocation of the antidumping and countervailing duty orders.
+Given the extensive factual, legal and policy findings and analysis presented by the DOC in its remand determination, USEC believes that the DOC has substantiated its determinations with sufficient depth and clarity for the CIT to affirm the determinations.

-In remanding these issues, the CIT has not reversed the DOC's final determination nor any of the DOC's dumping or countervailing duty orders, which remain in effect.
-The U.S. government will continue to collect duties on LEU imports from France, Germany, the Netherlands and the United Kingdom, pending final rulings in the appeal.
+The U.S. government continues to collect duties on LEU imports from France, Germany, the Netherlands and the United Kingdom, pending final rulings in the appeal.

 This remand is only one step in an ongoing process of decision and appeal.
-In addition, the European Union may challenge some or all of the DOC and ITC determinations under dispute settlement procedures of the World Trade Organization, or final duties could be changed or eliminated through annual administrative reviews being conducted by DOC.
+In addition, the European Union may challenge some or all of the DOC and ITC determinations under dispute settlement procedures of the World Trade Organization, or final duties could be changed or eliminated through annual administrative reviews being conducted by the DOC.
 It is not possible to predict the ultimate outcome of these remand proceedings, appeals, procedures or reviews.